scalacenter/course-management-tools/README.md

 STUDENTIFY_ARGS="-mjvm"
 ```

 > Note: Many of the appendixes that were in previous version of this document have been removed.
-They showed sample code for various parts of a master project.
+They showed sample code for various parts of a main project.
 Plan is to move these to specific project templates.

 ## Appendix 2 - Demonstration Videos